play-Ard/playard/README.md

 }
 ```

-- ### Read and Display External Data from with Flask and Heroku Example
+- ### IOT - Read and Display External Data with Flask and Heroku Example

 **Python**:
 ```python